 Even though a chapter 7 Bankruptcy gets reported on one’s credit report for up to 10 years, it is absolutely untrue that you can not obtain credit cards, get a new financed or leased car, start a new business or even buy a home during this time.
 Various banks offer programs that allow a bankruptcy debtor to obtain a mortgage 24 months after a bankruptcy discharge is issued, to finance a car right after a bankruptcy filing (at a higher interest rate), or to lease a car approximately 3-6 months after the discharge.

 Once unsecured debts are discharged- the discharged debt is not taxable as one’s income, there is absolutely no tax liability for debt discharged in chapter 7 bankruptcy.

-Any income tax debt for which a final acessment was made 3 years prior to the bankruptcy filing and which was not a result of a fraudulently filed tax return, among other exceptions, is dischargeable in a Chapter 7 Bankruptcy.
-From the moment that a Chapter 7 Petition is filed, an automatic stay is in effect and the Debtor is protected from any and all collection efforts by the creditors.
-Your account and salary can not be garnished, you will not receive any further collection calls or letters, no new lawsuits can be initiated against you for the purpose of debt collection, no judgments can be obtained and no liens can be placed on your properties.
+Any income tax debt for which a final assessment was made 3 years before the bankruptcy filing and which was not a result of a fraudulently filed tax return, among other exceptions, is dischargeable in a Chapter 7 Bankruptcy.
+From the moment that a Chapter 7 Petition is filed, an automatic stay is in effect and the Debtor is protected from any all collection efforts by the creditors.
+Your account and salary can not be garnished, you will not receive any further collection calls or letters, no new lawsuits can be initiated against you for debt collection, no judgments can be obtained and no liens can be placed on your properties.

 A Chapter 7 bankruptcy case is retrospective, not prospective, which means that any property or business obtained 6 months after discharge, as long as the Debtor was not entitled to the assets before or during the pendency of the case, are not reachable by the creditors in the preceding bankruptcy.